 - A Bluetooth adapter connected to your TV

 Amazon Echo is a device that usually has both Alexa support and Bluetooth capabilities.
-However, not even all Echo versions can pair via Bluetooth.
+Unfortunately, some earlier versions of the Echo can’t pair via Bluetooth.

 If you have Amazon Echo Tap, you will not be able to pair with any device.
 On the other hand, Amazon Echo Dot supports Bluetooth, but the sound quality is not on the required level for enjoying music or TV program.
 You should look for a second-generation and newer device for better audio quality.

 You can easily check if your TV supports Bluetooth by looking at the specs.
-You can find the specs on the product box, or by searching for the information about your TV on the internet.
+You can find the specs on the product box, or by doing a web search for information about your TV on the web.

 How to Connect Alexa Speakers to Your TV

 If you want to connect Alexa speakers to your TV, you will first have to prepare both of your devices.
-To do this, you will need to:
+To do this, you will need to do the following steps:

 - Say: “Alexa, disconnect”.
 When you instruct it to disconnect, it will check if there are any existing Bluetooth connections and unlink them.